Carrie Underwood Shows Off Cup Honoring One Of Her Most Iconic Songs In Instagram Share

 Fans can still see her expressive brown peepers, lined in black eyeliner and heavy mascara.
 Under Carrie’s eyes appears to be a smudged brown shadow, a makeup trick to open up the eyes in a dramatic fashion.

 Carrie’s eyebrows are filled into a perfect arch and her base makeup matches her skin tone, with just a hint of contouring on her cheekbones.
-The singer did not indicate if she was doing a photoshoot at the time the Instagram pic was posted, which would explain the heavier makeup.
+The singer did not indicate if she was doing a photoshoot at the time the Instagram pic was posted, which could have explained the heavier makeup.

-The country superstar is wearing her long, highlighted blonde hair in beachy waves, parted down the middle and cascading over her shoulders.
+The country superstar is wearing her long, highlighted blond hair in beachy waves, parted down the middle, and cascading over her shoulders.
 It also appears she is wearing a black shirt in the image.

-The pic prompted a flurry of responses from Carrie’s fans, who wanted the beverage cup for their very own and each helped one another with resources and links to where they could purchase the item.
+The pic prompted a flurry of responses from Carrie’s fans, who wanted the beverage cup for their very own and each helped one another with resources to where they could purchase the item.

-Other fans remarked on the significance of the song in their lives in the comments section of the post.
+Other fans remarked on the significance of the song in their lives.

 “This is perfect.
 The song and person that made me fall in love with country music.
 Love you, Carrie girl!” said one Instagram follower of the singer.